-Martin Scorsese was born on November 17, 1942, in New York City, and was raised in the neighborhood of Little Italy, which later provided the inspiration for several of his films.
+Martin Charles Scorsese was born on November 17, 1942 in Queens, New York City, to Catherine Scorsese (née Cappa) and Charles Scorsese, who both worked in Manhattan's garment district, and whose families both came from Palermo, Sicily.
+He was raised in the neighborhood of Little Italy, which later provided the inspiration for several of his films.
 Scorsese earned a B.S. degree in film communications in 1964, followed by an M.A. in the same field in 1966 at New York University's School of Film.
-During this time, he made numerous prize-winning short films including The Big Shave (1968), and directed his first feature film, _Who's That Knocking at My Door (1967)_.
+During this time, he made numerous prize-winning short films including The Big Shave (1967), and directed his first feature film, Who's That Knocking at My Door (1967).

 |Barbara De Fina||(8 February 1985 - 5 October 1991) (divorced)|

 |Isabella Rossellini||(29 September 1979 - 1 November 1982) (divorced)|

 |Julia Cameron||(30 December 1975 - 19 January 1977) (divorced) (1 child)|

 |Laraine Brennan||(15 May 1965 - ?) (divorced) (1 child)|